juliend88/Docker/bundle-toolbox/README-EN.md

 ![connect](img/connect.png)

-* You must copy the `cloud.ovpn` file and open it with the customer Openvpn previously download.
+* You must copy the `cloud.ovpn` file and open it with the customer Openvpn or Viscosity previously download.

 ![scpcloudovpn](img/scpcloudovpn.png)